Skip to content

 pageVarMap()

-This expression function and the various overloaded scripting functions (as system.perspective.pageVarMap(...)) return a unique mapping object associated with a Perspective page.
-The mapping object destroys itself when the associated Perspective page is garbage collected.
+This expression function and the various overloaded scripting functions (as system.perspective.pageVarMap(...)) return a unique mapping object associated with a Perspective page, except in the designer, where it returns the sessionVarMap.
+The mapping object destroys itself when the associated Perspective object is garbage collected.
 Like globalVarMap, the refresh() method may be used from jython to update any UI bindings attached to the mapping object.

 pageVarMap() returns BindableVarMap in an expression.